 - Gentle self-stretching the jaw and neck muscles

 - Use of sedative essential oils (such as lavender, chamomile, sweet marjoram, and clary sage).
 It may provide temporary relief from TMJ pain.

 Home remedies are not an effective solution for TMJ pain.
-The medical treatment is essential, so get in touch with TMJ dentist San Diego to get a long-term relief from TMJ symptoms.
+The medical treatment is essential, so get in touch with a TMJ specialist to get long-term relief from TMJ symptoms.

-How TMJ dentist treat TMJ syndrome in San Diego?
+How TMJ dentist treats TMJ syndrome in San Diego?

-TMJ dentist in San Diego use various solutions for the treatment of TMJ according to the requirements of patient.
+TMJ specialist uses various solutions for the treatment of TMJ according to the requirements of patient.
 These may include:

 - Muscle relaxants

 - Dental splint and mouth guard to keep the teeth in alignment and prevents teeth grinding

 - Medications to tighten lax connective tissue around the jaw joint

 - Orthodontic correction